pactus-project/PIPs/PIPs/pip-50.md

 ## Reading and Discovery Model

-Canonical read path
+### Canonical Read Path

 The canonical lookup method is by account address:

-GetAnchor(AccountAddress)
+`GetAnchor(AccountAddress)`

 This proposal defines the protocol-level state object.
-It does not require the consensus layer to maintain secondary indexes by AnchorType or any other derived field.
+It does not require the consensus layer to maintain secondary indexes by `AnchorType` or any other derived field.

-## Discovery
+### Discovery

 Global discovery is outside consensus scope.

 Applications, wallets, explorers, and indexers may build their own derived views over anchors.
-This includes filtering by AnchorType, fetching and validating ManifestURI contents, and presenting richer service or identity directories.
+ This includes filtering by `AnchorType`, fetching and validating `ManifestURI` contents, and presenting richer service or identity directories.

-### Node assistance
+### Node Assistance

-Node implementations may expose helper interfaces to make external indexing cheaper, for example:
+Node implementations may expose helper interfaces to make external indexing cheaper, for
+ example:

-* paginated iteration over AnchorRegistry
+* paginated iteration over `AnchorRegistry`
 * registry snapshot export
 * filtered export in implementation-specific APIs
 * event streams for create, update, and delete operations

 Such interfaces are optional implementation conveniences.
 They are not part of consensus and do not alter canonical state semantics.

 ## Use Cases